francescor/speech-to-chatgpt-to-speech/README.md

 # Speech-to-ChatGpt-to-Speech

-Fancy using ChatGPT just by talking and listening?
+Would you like to use ChatGPT simply by speaking and listening?

 # Why

-This afternoon I played a bit with https://github.com/filippofinke/cli-gpt, then tired of typing and reading I wanted to be able to speech to ChatGPT, and listen the answer back.
+This afternoon I played a bit with https://github.com/filippofinke/cli-gpt, then tired of typing and reading I desired the ability to speak to ChatGPT while walking around my house and hear its responses.

-This is just a game, nothing serious
+This is just a game, nothing serious :)

 # Requirements: